15 Feb Let’s Talk about HEART!

 Eating “rainbow a day” by including into your daily menu colored vegetables (preferably organic) and deeply pigmented fruit (specifically berries and pomegranate), beneficial dietary fiber, dietary antioxidants, and phytonutrients is what you need to keep the inflammation at bay.
 Additionally, a diverse, phytonutrient-rich diet contributes to microbiome diversity, which in turn mitigates inflammation and its downstream effects.2

-Moderate amount of high-quality protein from sustainably and organically raised animals is ideal.
+A moderate amount of high-quality protein from sustainably and organically raised animals is ideal.
 Such as pasture-raised organic poultry, eggs, and small amounts of meat/organs are essential to a healthy diet.
-Seafood and small size fish from wild sources or from bio-sustainable fish farms are also great sources of protein.
+Seafood and small-size fish from wild sources or from bio-sustainable fish farms are also great sources of protein.
 Also remember plant sources of proteins are nuts, seeds, and legumes.

 Steering clear of processed and ultra-processed foods, fried foods, simple sugars, and refined carbohydrates is extremely important.
 Consumption of inflammatory oil and large quantities of saturated fats, as well as processed products, increases systemic inflammation and contributes to a multitude of chronic diseases, including heart disease.